top of page

 Screen Shot 2023-04-04 at 11.53.47 AM.png

 To find out more about volunteering at Gould Farm, please don't hesitate to contact us.
 Our volunteer coordinator, Pauline Banducci, is available to answer your questions and discuss your interest in volunteering.
-We are excited to hear from you and explore the potential for you to join our team.
+We are excited to hear from you and explore the potential for you to join our community.

 Past Volunteer Stories